Now you can use your DSLR or any other video or image sequence to create timeline images.

 I have started a forum thread here at photography-on-the.net where we can discuss and improve the program and website, show our best images etc. www.photography-on-the.net is a great forum for photographers, I recomend signing up (free!).

-Several people have reported good results and I have seen a few great images.
+Several people have reported good results and others have posted some great images.

 I am not demanding money, you are free to use his slit scan program for free, but if you would like to support the project, I'd appreciate it - paypal to firstname.lastname@example.org